WooodHead/xtuple/xtupleqa/trunk/README.txt

 complex than other platforms.
 In addition, xTuple ERP uses Qt a little differently than FrogLogic expected, so you need a special version of Squish.

+In addition, you need to configure your Mac to "enable access for assistive devices":
+  Apple -> System Preferences... -> Universal Access and click on "Enable access for assistive devices".

 1) Download and install Squish following the installation instructions from FrogLogic.
 As of late March, 2009, the version to use is